caws/sinatra-boilerplate/README.md

-MLH Sinatra Boilerplate
+Sinatra API
 =======================

-A boilerplate for **Sinatra** applications at MLH.
+A boilerplate for **Sinatra** APIs.
+Not production ready probably.

 Usage
 -----

-These instructions assume you have already installed the dependencies, cloned the repository, and navigated to the directory.
-You can install the gems, create the database, and setup the binstups by running the following command:
+Run the following command to execute the basic setup:

 ```bash
 $ bin/setup
 ```

-When you're ready to start the server, just use:
+You can use the config.ru to run the server (with RubyMine for example), but you can also run it with the following:

 ```bash
 $ bin/bundle exec foreman start
 ```

-To run the tests:
+Run the tests with:

 ```bash
 $ bin/rake spec